 Myers & Myers handles a variety of state and national environmental matters, including permitting and regulatory compliance, administrative appeals, voluntary projects, cost recovery, litigation and appeals, and the environmental aspects of corporate and real estate transactions.
 Below is a brief description of common topics addressed by our environmental law attorneys.
 Give us a call at 517-540-1700 or submit a request for an appointment today to find out how we can help you.
+We cater to residents and businesses of Brighton, Howell, all of Ingham County and the entire state of Michigan.

 Real Estate Due Diligence And Transactions